Three die in snowmobiling accidents over the weekend

 February is often the deadliest month for snowmobilers.
-Nine snowmobile fatalities have occurred so far this February.
+There are now nine snowmobile fatalities so far this February.
 Alcohol, excess speed, driver inexperience or operator error are the leading causes of snowmobile fatalities.

-Winter's fluctuating temperatures, snowfalls, and snowmelts have made for often-changing terrain and mixed conditions on snowmobile trails, rivers, and lakes.
+Winter's fluctuating temperatures, snowfalls and snowmelts have made for often-changing terrain and mixed conditions on snowmobile trails as well as rivers and lakes.
 The DNR cautions that no ice is 100% safe.
 The DNR does not monitor conditions and suggests snowmobilers contact local fishing clubs, snowmobile clubs or outfitters to inquire about the ice conditions.

-With more than 200,000 registered snowmobiles hitting Wisconsin's 25,000 miles of groomed trails each winter across the state, safety is an important part of the ride, the DNR said.
+With more than 200,000 registered snowmobiles hitting Wisconsin's 25,000 miles of groomed trails each winter across the state, safety is an important part of the ride.

-Anyone who was born on or after January 1, 1985, and is at least age 12 must complete a snowmobile safety certification course to operate a snowmobile on Wisconsin public snowmobile trails and areas.
+People born on or after Jan.
+1, 1985, must complete a snowmobile safety certification course to operate a snowmobile on Wisconsin public snowmobile trails and areas.
 The DNR recommends all snowmobilers complete a safety course.
-The DNR Safety Education webpage has details and information on locating a class or taking an online course.
+Visit the DNR Safety Education webpage for details and to locate a class or take an online course.

 Post a comment as